One world, connecting humanity through the power of arts and culture.

 To foster the understanding and appreciation of Arab cultures.

 Alif Institute was established in 2004 by the Arab-American Fund of Georgia, Inc. (AAFG) in Atlanta, Georgia.

-AAFG is a non-profit organization with a mission of educating about the Arab Middle East.
-It is exempt from federal income taxes under section 501(c)(3) of the Internal Revenue code since 1986.
+AAFG is a non-profit organization that promotes awareness about the Arab Middle East.
+It has been exempted from federal income taxes under section 501(c)(3) of the Internal Revenue code since 1986.

 Expanding the Cultural and Educational Programs